Modeling of mechanical gears with losses

 -

-, where is the efficiency of torque transfer from the basic shaft to the driven shaft.
+, where — efficiency of transmission from the base to the driven shaft.

 where: